ICEPAY/OpenCart-3.x/README.md

 ## Installation ##

-[Download](https://github.com/ICEPAY/OpenCart-3.x/releases) the latest version of the compressed archive (zip) containing files required for the installation of OpenCart Online Payment Module version 3.0.0.
-The archive contains the module archive, README, LICENSE, and MODULE MANUAL files.
-Do not extract files from the module archive.
+[Download](https://github.com/ICEPAY/OpenCart-3.x/releases) the latest version of the archive containing files required for the installation of OpenCart Online Payment Module version 3.0.0.
+The archive contains the module, README, LICENSE, and user manual files.

 To upload ICEPAY OpenCart 3.x Online Payment Module, navigate to Extensions -> Extension Installer and click on the Upload button [Fig.1].